lesley43/The-Farm-Team/README.md

 # The-Farm-Team
 Senior Project for UF

-Note: need Ruby for the CSS
+Note: need Ruby for the CSS <--I don't think were using this anymore

 Install Node and React.
 In the package.json file, install those dependancies: